 This six-part series was designed specifically to teach children (and absolute beginners!)
 Mandarin Chinese.
 “Dino Lingo Chinese for Kids” aims to introduce nearly 200 words and phrases in Mandarin, including their respective pinyin and hanzi.
 If you’re looking for something lesson-based, this is just as good as “Ni Hao Kai-lan.”

 This is definitely useful for adults as well as children.
 The segments are simple and easy to understand.
-Absolute beginners through beginner-intermediate learners will enjoy this series on Amazon streaming.
+Absolute beginners through beginner-intermediate learners will enjoy this series.

 This one is a classic straight straight from CCTV in mainland China!
 “Pleasant Goat and Big Big Wolf” aired in 2005 but is still great to watch and relevant enough for children to enjoy.